Prayer is our vital connection with God. You could say, it’s the original wireless, available, unlimited mobile service. 🙂

 “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is – His good, pleasing and prefect will” (Ephesians 12:2; see Ephesians 4:22-24 as well).
+Then you will be able to test and approve what God’s will is – His good, pleasing and prefect will” (Romans 12:2; see Ephesians 4:22-24 as well).

 Y – Yield your right to be right.

 In short, be rid of the prideful attitudes, mindsets, and actions that proclaim yourself better than those around you.
 There are times our words and attitudes are wrong no matter how right we are.
 Carry the attitude of Christ who serves and loves all (Philippians 2:1-8)